matloob/contributing/contributing.md

 ![github](slides/github.png)

-We use Github primarisy for its issue tracker.
+We use Github primarily for its issue tracker.
 It also hosts our wiki.

 This is what the go github page looks like.